 I know this sounds counterproductive, but don’t send them a link to your webinar.
 Instead, make them register for it again.
 Again, this is a good way to see for yourself if they truly were and still are interested or if they became cold leads.
 If they do end up attending this time, observe which category they fall under and continue the cycle of how to deal with them accordingly.

 It’s of great importance that you understand and master the art of effectively segmenting your webinar leads as they are all different from each other and require different types of follow-up.
-I may be a bit more tedious, but by doing this it enables you to send the right materials and right messaging so that they can smoothly go through your sales funnel.
+It may be a bit more tedious, but doing this enables you to send the right materials and right messaging so that they can smoothly go through your sales funnel.